 In addition, goldfish also possess pigment cells known as chromatophores (melanophores are a sub-type of chromatophores) that react most strongly with water temperature, but also respond to water quality, sunlight, and even the quality of their food, diet, and nutrition!

 As you can tell, there are many factors that can influence the color of goldfish throughout their life; but what are the most common colors and changes to expect?
 And what should you do if your goldfish has suddenly changed color?
 Read on below to find out more.

 Will All Goldfish Change Color?
 (Comparing Different Scale Types)

-Most domestic goldfish exhibit three main scale types: metallic, nacreous, and matt.
+Most domestic goldfish exhibit three main scale types: metallic, nacreous, and matte.
 The presence, absence, and/or abundance of these scale types and the density of pigment cells within them also determines if and how a goldfish’s scales will change color throughout its life.